basham/swit-workshop-rxjs/README.md

 ## Description

-Learn how to integrate [RxJS](https://github.com/ReactiveX/rxjs) with web components and rendering libraries ([lighterhtml](https://github.com/WebReflection/lighterhtml) and [React](https://reactjs.org/)).
-Leverage observables, discover patterns for compositing complex components, learn to position components so they can effectively communicate and cooperate, no matter the technologies you use now or in the future.
+Learn about Observables using [RxJS](https://github.com/ReactiveX/rxjs) and how to integrate them with web components and rendering libraries ([lighterhtml](https://github.com/WebReflection/lighterhtml) and [React](https://reactjs.org/)).
+Follow along with the seven exercises to build a dice rolling app using these techniques.

+**Note:** This workshop does not address state management patterns and techniques.
+Instead, all components communicate exclusively via attributes, properties, methods, and event bubbling.
+See [`conduit-rxjs`](https://github.com/indiana-university/conduit) for ways to implement more complex state management with RxJS.

 [Chris Basham](https://bash.am/) leads the workshop.
 He is a designer and front-end developer for Indiana University, specializing in functional reactive programming with RxJS.